 Shkmeruli Recipe: How to Make Shkmeruli

-First off, preheat an oven to 190°C (375°F).
+First off, preheat an oven to 200°C (400°F).
 You’re also going to want to pat your chicken dry with paper towels and season it liberally with salt and pepper on both sides.
 Heat a small amount of oil in a large skillet over medium to medium-low heat until shimmering and add the chicken, breast side down, to the skillet.

-Once you’ve done this, you’re going to want to let the chicken cook there for at least fifteen minutes, or until the skin is deeply browned and very crispy and a good amount of fat has been rendered off.
-Resist the urge to check its progress before about 10 minutes has passed — it will prevent it from forming the crispy brown skin we are looking for.
+Once you’ve done this, you’re going to want to sear the chicken for about 8-10 minutes per side, or until the skin is deeply browned and very crispy and a good amount of fat has been rendered off.
+Resist the urge to check its progress before at least 5 minutes have passed — it will prevent it from forming the crispy brown skin we are looking for.

-Your chicken won’t be fully cooked after this, but it’s time to transfer the chicken to a plate and cover with foil for the time being while we assemble the sauce.
-There will be a fair amount of chicken fat in the pan at this time, so it’s unnecessary to add any more oil or fat to the skillet.
+Your chicken won’t be fully cooked after this, but it’s time to transfer the chicken to a plate (uncovered to ensure the skin stays crispy!) for the time being while we assemble the sauce.
+There will be a fair amount of chicken fat in the pan at this time, but that isn’t going to stop us from adding a pat of butter to the skillet.

 While the sauce is simmering, transfer your chicken to a cutting board and, using a sharp knife, divide it into 4-6 pieces.
-Transfer the chicken to a casserole or baking dish, or a clay ketsi if you happen have one!
+Transfer the chicken back into the skillet, a serving dish or a clay ketsi if you happen to have one!

 - Salt and pepper

-- Preheat oven to 190°C (375°F) Pat your chicken dry with paper towels.
-Season liberally with salt and pepper on both sides.
+- Preheat oven to 200°C (400°F).
+Pat your chicken dry with paper towels and season liberally with salt and pepper on both sides.

-- Heat one tablespoon of vegetable oil over medium heat in a large skillet until shimmering.
-Place the chicken breast-side down in the pan and cover weigh down with a heavy pan, a brick covered in foil, or any weight that will ensure that the maximum amount of the chicken is in contact with the pan.
-Continue to cook chicken without touching until skin is deep brown and crispy, about 15-20 minutes.
-After chicken is sufficiently browned and partially cooked, flip chicken using tongs and cook other side for about 5-10 more minutes.
+- Heat one tablespoon of vegetable oil over medium heat in a large, oven-safe skillet until shimmering.
+Place the chicken breast-side down in the pan and sear chicken without touching until skin is deep brown and crispy, about 8-10 minutes.
+Flip chicken using tongs and cook the other side for about 5-10 more minutes.

 As an Amazon Associate, I earn from qualifying purchases.